glics/Anycubic_i3_Mega_S-Klipper_config/README.md

 # Config files and utilities for Klipper

+> [!NOTE]
+> Not updated anymore, I switched to a different 3D printer.

-This repository contains configuration files for [Klipper](https://www.klipper3d.org/) running on a Raspberry Pi 3B for my Anycubic i3 Mega S. These files are provided as a personal backup and might require adjustments for your specific setup.
+This repository contains configuration files for [Klipper](https://www.klipper3d.org/) running on a Raspberry Pi 3B (also tested on a Pi Zero 2 W) for my Anycubic i3 Mega S. These files are provided as a personal backup and might require adjustments for your specific setup.

 ## Usage